scrabbletank/farhome-rules/rulesdoc.md

 ##### Use (2 AP)
 This covers a wide range of actions, from using an item, drinking a potion, activating a magic item, or interacting with an object (e.g. pulling a switch).
 Some magic items will give their own AP costs, using those instead.
 While there is no limit in how many times a turn you can take the Use action, some items may have restrictions.
 A creature can only benefit from a single potion each round.

 >**Variant Rule: Using Potions on Others**
 >You can use potions on downed creatures by spending 5 AP instead of 2.
 Normal potion rules still apply.

+#### Switch Weapon (2 AP)
+When carrying weapons, tomes, or shields, unless you are storing them in your pack it is assumed they are visible on your character, ready to use at a moments notice.
+At the start of your turn you may swap one of the items you are holding with another one of your visible items.
+For example, putting away your shield and unsheathing a dagger.
+When done as the first thing on your turn this action is free and does not cost AP.

+You may switch a weapon or shield for another visible weapon or shield during your turn by spending 2 AP.
+For example, switching to a sword after taking a shot with a bow costs 2 AP while switching to a sword immediately at the start of your turn is free.

 ##### Spell (Varying AP)
 There is no limit to the number of spells you can cast each turn, as long as you have enough AP to cast them.
 Spells will require you to make a Spellcasting roll against the creatures defense or saving throw, with ties going in favor of the defender.